 The runner has no choice but to return to Athens going the same way that he had come, joining up with the Athenians forces as they all march northeast to Marathon.

-Ultimately, the Athenians triumph over the forces of Darius I, who had brought 18,000- 25,000 soldiers with him, including his fearsome cavalry.
+Ultimately, the Athenians triumph over the forces of Darius I, who had brought 18,000 to 25,000 soldiers with him, including his fearsome cavalry.
 The Persians greatly outnumbered the Athenians, who may have had fewer than 10,000 fighting men.

 General Miltiades is credited with the tactics that finally brought victory to the Athenians, but they were immediately forced to march back to Athens to make sure was defended in case of further Persian attacks there.

-It may be unlikely — or even physically impossible — that Pheidippides could have run the 306 miles from Athens to Sparta and back, then taken part in the battle and then run from Marathon to Athens.
+It may be unlikely or even physically impossible that Pheidippides could have run the 306 miles from Athens to Sparta and back, taken part in the battle, and then run from Marathon to Athens.

 Since he had been given the momentous responsibility of making the earlier trip, if one courier had been tasked with telling the city not to give up if the Persians showed up, it could have been Pheidippides himself.

-Indeed, the Greek writer Plutarch, in his essay “On the Glory of Athens”, penned 500 years after Herodotus’ version, has a different courier, named Thersippus (or Eukles) running after the battle from Marathon to Athens.
+Indeed, the Greek writer Plutarch, in his essay “On the Glory of Athens,” penned five hundred years after Herodotus’ version, has a different courier, named Thersippus (or Eukles) running after the battle from Marathon to Athens.

 If the entire fighting force of Athens actually ran the distance from Marathon back home, in full battle gear, that in itself is a feat worthy of being remembered worldwide today. the ultra marathoners of today have nothing on Pheidippides, whose over 300-mile-long desperate journey was frought with dangers and complete exhaustion to the point of deliriousness.